apache/systemds/README.md

 ### Run DML Script to Generate Random Data

-We can execute the `genLinearRegressionData.dml` script in Standalone mode using either the `runStandaloneSystemML.sh` or `runStandaloneSystemML.bat` file.
+We can execute the `genLinearRegressionData.dml` script in Standalone mode using either the `systemml` or `systemml.bat` file.
 In this example, we'll generate a matrix of 1000 rows of 50 columns of test data, with sparsity 0.7.
 In addition to this, a 51<sup>st</sup> column consisting of labels will be appended to the matrix.

-    ./runStandaloneSystemML.sh algorithms/datagen/genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5
+    ./bin/systemml ./system-ml/scripts/datagen/genLinearRegressionData.dml -nvargs numSamples=1000 numFeatures=50 maxFeatureValue=5 maxWeight=5 addNoise=FALSE b=0 sparsity=0.7 output=linRegData.csv format=csv perc=0.5

-This generates the following files:
+This generates the following files inside the ```./temp``` folder:

     linRegData.csv      # 1000 rows of 51 columns of doubles (50 data columns and 1 label column), csv format
     linRegData.csv.mtd  # metadata file